 Maximum Intensity Projection (MIP) [21] is a simple and fast volume rendering approach.
 It is applicable for sparse data where important information has high intensity values like contrast-media enhanced blood vessels.
 With MIP compositing reduces to selecting the highest intensity value along a ray.
-Intensities are encoded as grey values to produce the final image.
+Intensities are encoded as gray values to produce the final image.

 Analogous to Maximum Intensity Projection we propose Maximum Importance Projection (MImP).
 For each ray the object with highest importance along the ray is determined.
 This object is displayed densely.
 All the remaining objects along the ray are displayed with the highest level of sparseness, i.e., fully transparent.
 With MImP structures are either rendered using the most dense representation or they are not rendered at all.

 With Maximum Intensity Projection the spatial arrangement of structures is not readily apparent.
 MImP has a similar problem which we alleviate as follows.
-The footprint of an object denotes the image area covered by the object after projection.
+The image area, where the object is projected onto is denoted as object footprint.
 With MImP the footprint is exactly the image region where only the object is visible.
 One can consider MImP as a cut-away view, where the space in front of the most important object is simply clipped.
 The clipping object is a translational sweep with the footprint as cross section (general cylinder).
 One can now modify this cylinder to obtain a clipping frustum.
 This is achieved by scaling up the footprint during the translational sweep towards the viewer.
 This produces a countersink clipping geometry.
-Figure 5(top) illustrates the difference between a cylindrical and a conical MImP in 2D.
-Figure 5(bottom) shows images to compare both approaches.
-The conical MImP is easily realized during the ray traversal by changing the starting point during ray traversal for those rays intersecting the side faces of the clipping frustum.
+Figure 5 illustrates the difference between the above described cylindrical and a conical MImP in 2D.
+The conical MImP is easily realized during rendering ray traversal by changing the starting point during ray traversal for those rays intersecting the side faces of the clipping frustum.
+Figure 6 shows images to compare both approaches.

-The countersink geometry, i.e., the entry points, are computed from the footprint of the focus object.
-The term footprint denotes the projection of the object on the image plane.
-The footprint contains depth information of the "last-hit" sample for each ray along the viewing direction.
-This is the base for performing the cut-out.
-Furthermore we need to enlarge the footprint to build the conical shape.
-This is possible to realize using 2D image processing on the depth image, where the intensity encodes the depth of the entry point.
+The countersink geometry, respectively the ray starting points are computed from the footprint of the focus object.
+The footprint contains depth information of the focus objects' last-hit sample for each ray along the viewing direction.
+This information is used for performing the cut-out.
+For cylindrical MImP we simply skip ray samples that belong to the context object, until the focus objects' last hit depth is reached.
+For the conical MImP we need to enlarge the footprint to build the conical shape.
+This is possible to realize using image processing operators on the depth image, where the intensity encodes the depth of the entry point.
 The depth-footprint is processed by a 2D chamfer distance transform [1].
 The highest depth value of the footprint is calculated.
-The depth buffer of new entry points that contribute to the countersink e_i are calculated from highest depth value e{max} , slope of the countersink s_c and distance value at pixel i d_i as shown in equation 1.
+The depth buffer of ray starting points that contribute to the countersink e_i are calculated from the highest depth value e{max} , the slope s_c of the countersink and the distance value d_i at pixel i as shown in Equation 1.